Core Web Vitals of a Prestashop store - Google optimization

 Why are key web metrics important?

 You may think Core Web Vitals are important just because Google tells us they are, and you're partially right.
 These metrics introduce new best practices that webmasters need to follow to help rank, just like other SEO factors such as content relevance, backlinks and image optimization.
 Whether Google tells us they are important or not, it comes down to creating a site that is easy to understand and find what they need.
-The Core Web Vitals all indicate factors that contribute to a positive or negative site experience, and a site with good UX is good for both users and Google.
+All Core Web Vitals indicate factors that influence a positive or negative site experience, and a site with good UX is good for both users and Google.

 When does this change go into effect?